We at Do Something, Inc. and DoSomething.org (collectively "Do Something") love teens.

 4. The Security of Your Information

 Your Account information is protected by a password for your privacy and security.
 (Read: we aren't afraid to whoop computer-hacker booty.)
 You need to prevent unauthorized access to your Account and Personal Information by selecting and protecting your password appropriately and limiting access to your computer and browser by signing off after you have finished accessing your Account on the Services.
-We use best efforts to protect your information (including your Account information) to ensure that it is kept private; however, we can't guarantee the security of any information.
-Unauthorized entry or use, hardware or software failure, and other factors, may compromise the security of user information at any time.
+We use reasonable administrative, technical, and physical measures to safeguard the privacy and integrity of your information (including your Account information), including but not limited to standard encryption methods, and various restrictions on who can access the information and the servers on which it is stored.
+However, we can't guarantee the security of any of your information, or the sufficiency of our security measures to prevent unauthorized access to it.
+Unauthorized access, interception, use, hardware or software failure, and other factors may compromise the security of user information at any time.

 5. What Information You Can Access